jyutzler/Bridge-Systems/system.md

 In a highly competitive auction, 4NT is also unusual.

-Note: Unusual 2NT is off in the reopening seat (see above).
+Note: Unusual 2NT may be off in the reopening seat (see NT Overcalls above).
 ### Michaels Cuebid
 A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).